What is the MTB?

 The MTB is responsible for ensuring that the scheme is run in accordance with the scheme rules and relevant legislation.

-The Board is made up of four individual trustees, the majority of whom are independent, including the Chair.
+The Board is made up of five individual trustees, the majority of whom are independent, including the Chair.

 Several of the MTB members also sit on the Independent Governance Committee [IGC].
 Fidelity strongly believes in consistency across products and when it comes to resourcing both the MTB and IGC.
 This allows the same high level of governance and assessments to be applied consistently to all members.

 The members of the MTB have extensive knowledge, insight and experience within the pensions and finance industry.

 - Subject to Trust law and trustee obligations